plotly/plotlyjs.jl-docs/julia/histograms.md

 In statistics, a [histogram](https://en.wikipedia.org/wiki/Histogram) is representation of the distribution of numerical data, where the data are binned and the count for each bin is represented.
 More generally, in plotly a histogram is an aggregated bar chart, with several possible aggregation functions (e.g. sum, average, count...).

-If you're looking instead for bar charts, i.e. representing _raw, unaggregated_ data with rectangular bar, go to the [Bar Chart tutorial](/julia/bar-charts/).
+If you"re looking instead for bar charts, i.e. representing _raw, unaggregated_ data with rectangular bar, go to the [Bar Chart tutorial](/julia/bar-charts/).

 ## Histograms with DataFrames